centreon/centreon-documentation/versioned_docs/version-23.10/installation/offline.md

    enabled=1
    ```

-   > Replace `<mirror_ip_address>` by the actual address of your local repository.
+   > Replace `<mirror_ip_address>` with the actual address of your local repository.

-## Keeping your local repository up-to-date
+## Keeping your local repository up to date

-To synchronize regularly your mirror with the Centreon repository, create a cron file:
+To synchronize your mirror with the Centreon repository regularly, create a cron file:

 ```shell
 cd  /var/spool/cron
 crontab -e
 ```

-The following commands will schedule a synchronization every day at 2 for the **centreon-stable-noarch** repository, and every day at 3 for the **centreon-stable** repository :
+The following commands will schedule a synchronization every day at 2 for the **centreon-stable-noarch** repository, and every day at 3 for the **centreon-stable** repository:

 ```shell
 * 2 * * * reposync -p /var/www/html/repos/centreon/ -r centreon-stable-noarch